Kelly Moran (speedway rider): Death

-Kelly Moran, a heavy cigarette smoker, died in his home town, Huntington Beach, California, on April 4, 2010 from complications of emphysema.
+Moran, a heavy cigarette smoker, died in his home town, Huntington Beach, California, on April 4, 2010, from complications of emphysema.
 He was 49 years old at the time of his passing.

-A public memorial service was held for Kelly Moran on April 10, 2010 at his home track, the Costa Mesa Speedway in Los Angeles, organised by close friend and long time sponsor Peter Rovazzini of Rovazzini Electric.
-Among those who attended and gave speeches about Kelly were Bruce Penhall, Bobby Schwartz, Dennis Sigalos, Ron Preston, John Cook, and Briggs.
+A public memorial service was held for Moran on April 10, 2010, at his home track, the Costa Mesa Speedway in Los Angeles, organised by close friend and long time sponsor Peter Rovazzini of Rovazzini Electric.
+Among those who attended and gave speeches about Moran were Bruce Penhall, Bobby Schwartz, Dennis Sigalos, Ron Preston, John Cook, and Briggs.
 Condolence messages sent from Australian rider John Titman and 15 time World Champion Ivan Mauger were read out by those present.